-An Authorized Official has authority to approve advance payments for goods, and services such as maintenance agreements, software license agreements, and subscriptions when all of the following apply:
+An authorized official (individual with a current Payment Document Authorization form on file) has authority to approve advance payments for goods, and services such as maintenance agreements, software license agreements, subscriptions, and registration fees (for events scheduled to occur in 20 working days or less) when all of the following apply:

-- The annual amount is equal or less than the Category II threshold (\$35,000.00). - The cost is a fixed amount. - Advance payment is required or there is a cost savings to the State.
+The annual amount is less than the Category II threshold (\$35,000.00).

+- The cost is a fixed amount. - Advance payment is required or there is a cost savings to the State.